openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 }
 ```

-This mechanism works with other test framework features like `@Configure`.
+This mechanism can be combined with other testing framework features, such as `@Configure`.

 ## `@UnittestOption` Macro

 This macro registers custom configuration options.
-Only registered options can be used with the unit test framework.
-Macro parameters are **type**, **option name**, optional **validator callback**, and optional **description**.
+Only registered options can be used with the unit testing framework.
+The macro's parameters are the **type**, **option name**, optional **validator callback**, and optional **description**.
-Strict validation of all unit test options ensures correctness for both console input and source code, preventing typos and incorrect value types.
+Strict checks on all unit test configuration options ensure correctness for both console input and source code, preventing typos and incorrect value types.

 Examples: